 A good example of what perpetuates one’s fear of speaking out is losing one’s job.
 Unfortunately, if people were to be honest about their illness, this could happen – a risk they don’t want to take.
 Therefore, they remain silent.
 A sad truth, one that I became emboldened to battle.

 So… Being that my lifelong passion has been in helping others, I felt compelled by this mission.
-Fuelled by the commonalities of the suffers fears, coupled with being just plain tired of felling the same myself.
+I am fuelled by the commonalities of the sufferers’ fears, coupled with being just plain tired of feeling the same myself.

 NEED HELP?
 DON’T KNOW WHERE TO TURN?
 CHECK OUT OUR MENTAL HEALTH RESOURCES PAGE